Las Vegas Raiders Mock Draft Roundup 1.0

-Throughout the year and leading up to the 2021 NFL draft, we will update our Las Vegas Raiders Mock Draft Roundup showing picks for the Las Vegas Raiders from several prominent sites and draft analysts.
+Throughout the year and leading up to the 2024 NFL Draft, we will update our Las Vegas Raiders Mock Draft Roundup showing picks for the Las Vegas Raiders from several prominent sites and draft analysts.

 The following are picks in recent mock drafts for the Raiders: